Houston Spinal Cord Injury Lawyer

 There is currently no cure for spinal cord injuries.
 The goal of rehabilitation focuses on limiting further damage to the damaged tissue and teaching people with these injuries on how to return to a productive and meaningful life.

-Rehabilitation specialists are able to teach patients how to regain lost muscle strength and to manage their day-to-day activities.
-Physical therapy session can be long term and expensive as can be the on-going medical services required to maintain an injured person’s health.
+Rehabilitation specialists are able to teach patients how to regain lost muscle strength and manage their day-to-day activities.
+Physical therapy sessions can be long-term and expensive, as can be the ongoing medical services required to maintain an injured person’s health.